ideograph/ideograph_wysiwyg-build/README.txt

 .make files inside a profile will recurse and cannot contain the drupal project itself.

-Copy ideograph_wysiwyg.make.example outside the profile directory and rename it to ideograph_wysiwyg.make
+Copy ideograph_wysiwyw.make.example outside the profile directory and rename it to ideograph_wysiwyw.make

 This command will create a site root called "wysiwyg.tld" right beside your .make:

-  $ drush make ideograph_wysiwyg.make wysiwyg.tld
+  $ drush make ideograph_wysiwyw.make wysiwyg.tld

 2. Install Drupal